1Madgeek/react-flow-builder/README.md

 ### Core Features

-1. [x] **Block Management:**
+1. [x] **Node Management:**
-    - **Add Blocks**: Dynamically add blocks to the canvas.
+    - **Add Nodes**: Dynamically add nodes to the canvas.
-    - **Remove Blocks**: Remove blocks and automatically delete their descendant blocks.
+    - **Remove Nodes**: Remove nodes and automatically delete their descendant nodes.
-    - **Convert Block to Branch**: Transform a regular block into a branch block with constraints to maintain positive and negative paths.
+    - **Convert Node to Branch**: Transform a regular node into a branch node with constraints to maintain positive and negative paths.

 2. [x] **Branch Logic:**
-    - **Positive and Negative Paths**: Ensure each branch block maintains exactly two children, representing positive and negative paths.
+    - **Positive and Negative Paths**: Ensure each branch node maintains exactly two children, representing positive and negative paths.
-    - **Prevent Invalid Branch Creation**: Disallow conversion if the block violates branch constraints (e.g., more than two descendants).
+    - **Prevent Invalid Branch Creation**: Disallow conversion if the node violates branch constraints (e.g., more than two descendants).

-3. [x] **Link Management:**
+3. [x] **Edge Management:**
-    - **Create Links**: Connect blocks to establish flow paths.
+    - **Create Edges**: Connect nodes to establish flow paths.
-    - **Remove Links**: Remove links, and if resulting blocks are disjointed (i.e., not connected to a root), remove those blocks.
+    - **Remove Edges**: Remove edges, and if resulting nodes are disjointed (i.e., not connected to a root), remove those nodes.

 4. [x] **Drag-and-Drop Functionality:**
-    - **Individual Block Movement**: Allow users to drag individual blocks to new positions.
+    - **Individual node Movement**: Allow users to drag individual nodes to new positions.
     - **Canvas Drag**: Enable dragging of the entire canvas and its content if specific user settings are selected.

 5. [x] **Auto-Arrangement and Centering:**
-    - **Arrange Blocks**: Automatically center blocks horizontally while maintaining their top positions.
+    - **Arrange nodes**: Automatically center nodes horizontally while maintaining their top positions.
     - **Responsive Positioning**: Dynamic adjustment for different screen sizes.

 ### User Interface Features

 1. [x] **Interactive Elements:**
-    - **"+" Button**: Add new blocks to existing connections.
+    - **"+" Button**: Add new nodes to existing connections.
-    - **"Remove" Button**: Remove blocks or links through direct interaction.
+    - **"Remove" Button**: Remove nodes or edges through direct interaction.

 2. [x] **Styling and Display:**
-    - **Block Appearance**: Differentiate block types with unique colors and labels using a consistent design language.
+    - **Node Appearance**: Differentiate node types with unique colors and labels using a consistent design language.
     - **Connection Paths**: Render connections with SVG paths, adjusting for straight or "L"-shaped paths to indicate flow or branching.